Barman Kacharis: Demographics

-Barman Kacharis of Assam are classified as Scheduled Tribe(Plains) in the valley of Barak (however, the Barman Kacharis of Brahmaputra Valley remain unscheduled till date).
-The Barman Kacharis number some 24,237 persons, according to a 2017 census.
-Out of this number, 12,555 are males and 11,503 are females.
+The Barman Kacharis of Brahmaputra Valley remain unscheduled till date.
 Their literacy rate is estimated at 4 percent.
 The level of literacy of males and females is 2.5% and 1.5%, respectively.

 Culture

 Barman Kacharis are patrilineal.
 Marriage within a clan is prohibited among the Barman Kachari tribe.

 Barman Kacharis have their traditional dresses and attires.
 They wear a kind of long gamsa with langti.
 Elderly Barman Kacharis wear suria, while the girls and women (maifu) wear a garment upon the chest (dafna) and wrap a gamsa around the neck (duma).
 A gamsa may also be tied at the waist takara.

 Chiga Matthaisa

 The traditional village headman at the top of the village administration is the Chiga Matthaisa or matbar.
 He has executive and judiciary powers.
 No community function in the village can be performed without his approval.

 Beliefs

 Though Barmans follow Hindu rites and rituals, they have their own sacred beliefs.
 Their rituals include Basto Puja, Lakshmi Puja and Padma Puja.
 The place of worship is called thaowl.

 Barman Kacharis perform Magh Bihu, which they call 'pusura'.
 The influence of Vaisnavite Chaitanya dev's religion has enabled them to adopt some Bengali culture, rites and rituals.